If you’re thinking about making a switch from one school to another, you might be asking yourself a lot of questions:

 *Still have questions after reading this blog?
 Be sure to download our free Transferring Credits Checklist.

-The Basics.
 In general, there are a few boxes you’ll need to check when transferring credits:

 - You’ll need proof that you’ve completed the classes: Credits must be included on an official transcript from an accredited college, and you’ll likely need to have the transcript mailed to your potential college.
 (Find our address for transcripts plus more info in our FAQ.)